TylerAudet/722/README.md

 done
 ````

 The output .coverage file can be visualized with a histogram using the scripts below.
+First a shell script is created that converts my .coverage files to be compatible with R. Next a script is run which creates a histogram in R. This histogram can be copied to my local computer using `scp` and viewed.

 ````
 #!/bin/bash